 A Year with August

-Synopsis: August Wilson’s Pittsburgh Cycle (a series of ten plays each set in a different decade) begins with Gem of the Ocean, which takes place in 1904 in the Hill District of Pittsburgh, Pennsylvania (where all of the cycle’s plays are set).
-Gem of the Ocean unfolds in the home of Aunt Ester, a well known 285-year-old wise woman of the town whose home has become a sanctuary for the troubled and lost.
-Onto the scene walks Citizen Barlow, a man who has fled from Alabama after indirectly causing another man’s death when he stole a bucket of nails.
+Synopsis: August Wilson’s Century Cycle (a series of ten plays each set in a different decade) begins with Gem of the Ocean, which takes place in 1904 in the Hill District of Pittsburgh, Pennsylvania (where most of the cycle’s plays are set).
+Gem of the Ocean unfolds in the home of Aunt Ester, the well-known 285-year-old matriarch whose home has become a sanctuary for the troubled and lost.
+Onto the scene walks Citizen Barlow, a man who has fled from Alabama in search of renewed life.
 Citizen has come to Aunt Ester’s because of the tales he has heard of her soul-cleansing powers.
-We see Aunt Ester help guide him through a spiritual journey towards redemption and self-discovery.
-When an incident in the town causes the death of Solly, a former slave and conductor of the underground railroad who is dedicated to serving his people, we see Citizen step up and to continue Solly’s legacy, having discovered the importance of history and freedom.
+Aunt Ester guides him and the other members, old and new, of her household, through a spiritual journey of redemption and self-discovery.
+When an incident in town leaves the community devastated by the loss of one of their leaders, Citizen steps up to continue the legacy of leading the enslaved toward freedom.

 Virtual Book Club Dates